tofuengine/tofuengine.github.io/_docs/tutorial.md

 return Main
 ```

-Now, we can finally launch the application with the following command
+Now, launch the application with the following command

 ```bash
 ./tofu ./hello-tofu
 ```

-or
+or with

 ```bash
 ./tofu
 ```

-if the `tofu.config` and `main.lua` files resides in the same folder as the engine executable.
+if the `tofu.config` and `main.lua` files both reside in the same folder as the engine executable.

+When you are done beholding our first program, exit by pressing the `ESCAPE` keyboard key.